Former NJ Senator Jim Whelan Dies at 68

 Whelan returned to education in 2002, working as a teacher in the Atlantic City School District until 2014.
 He also served as a member of the New Jersey General Assembly and New Jersey Senate, representing the 2nd district.
 He announced he would retire as a senator earlier this year.

-Family members haven’t revealed how Whelan died.
+Whelan’s family initially announced his death on his Facebook page Tuesday night.

 On July 11, he underwent surgery at the Hospital of the University of Pennsylvania to remove a cancerous growth from his kidney.
-It was announced on his Facebook page that the operation was successful.
-However, on July 31, Whelan announced he was readmitted to the hospital due to complications from blood thinners he was prescribed.
+On July 31, Whelan announced he was readmitted to the hospital due to complications from blood thinners he was prescribed.

 Atlantic City Mayor Don Guardian, New Jersey Senate President Steve Sweeney and New Jersey Governor Chris Christie all released statements on Whelan's death.